Contact Us | Search

 The project is expected to strengthen a core team of researchers and train graduate students in participatory action research.
 The project will also evaluate the reasons that led to failure of past fish farming projects that were mainly funded by development partners.
 This will be done for purposes of sustainability of this project and future projects.
 Appropriate exit strategies will be evaluated and documented and information will be shared with the relevant authorities.
 As for other development impacts, the project will continuously engage stakeholders in the fish aquaculture value chain, particularly focusing on women and youth, who have been disadvantages in the allocation of resources in the past.
 The formation of a multi-stakeholder platform will be facilitated so that participants can more easily share information and experiences useful for upgrading the value chain.
 New linkages will be also be created in the region by helping selected stakeholders to take part in regional initiatives.

-This PEER project covered various aspects of the farmed fish value chain during the three years.
-Dr. Maina reports that this project got interesting findings and discussions are ongoing with stakeholders on the action to be taken.
+This PEER project covered various aspects of the farmed fish value chain during the three years, resulting in interesting findings and ongoing discussions with stakeholders.

 The study on profitability of fish farming showed that farmed fish had very short value chains and because of this, fish farmers were also engaged in other enterprises.
-Fish farmers with 3 or more ponds consistently made profits.
-Catfish was the most profitable cultured fish and black clay soil sites were the best for fish farming.
-The study recommended that the county should promote large scale fish farming and fish farming should be integrated with other enterprises.
-In addition fish farming should only be promoted in areas that have the most potential.
+Fish farmers with three or more ponds consistently made profits with catfish being the most profitable cultured fish and black clay soil sites the best for fish farming.
+The study recommended that the county promote large scale fish farming at sites with the most potential and fish farming be integrated with other enterprises.

-The presence of ecto and endo parasites in farmed fish in Nyeri and the prevalence among different species and production methods has been communicated to stakeholders.
-A group was formed consisting of University of Nairobi and other stakeholders in Nyeri to continue this discussion and discuss ways of increasing fish productivity to feed into the new Wamagana Fish processing factory in Nyeri.
-Their evaluation of feed resources in Nyeri led to Othaya feed millers improving the fish feeds that they were supplying to farmers.
-In their analyses, they found out that some of the raw materials they were using were of low nutritional quality.
-They also analyzed their fish feed and it had 14% crude protein which was very low.
-After working with the millers to improve their feeds, the last sample they sent to the PI’s lab had 28% of protein level.
-They used their data to improve the way they made their feeds and will soon be certified by the Kenya Bureau of Standards.
+The presence of ecto and endo parasites in farmed fish in Nyeri and the prevalence among different species and production methods was communicated to stakeholders.
+A group was formed consisting of the University of Nairobi and other stakeholders in Nyeri to continue this discussion and discuss ways of increasing fish productivity to feed into the new Wamagana Fish processing factory in Nyeri.
+Their evaluation of feed resources in Nyeri led to Othaya feed millers improving fish feeds that are supplied farmers.
+In their analyses, they found that some of the raw materials they were using were of low nutritional quality, resulting in fish feed with low protein content.
+After working with the millers to improve their feeds, the last sample they sent to the PI’s lab had doubled the protein levels.
+The farmers used their data to improve the way they made their feeds and it is in the process of certification by the Kenya Bureau of Standards.

-Using molecular techniques, Dr. Maina reports that they found that there is very little variation among brood stock in some of the hatcheries that supply fingerlings to farmers.
-They have presented papers on this in Nyeri and at the Animal Production Society in Eldoret in April 2017.
-The way forward is that they have scheduled a presentation with the Aquaculture Round Table where they shall have discussions with policy makers.
-They also found that there is very little variation among catfish in Lake Naivasha.
-Their studies showed that the catfish found in that lake may have all come from one pair.
-They communicated this but have since been requested to do more studies and increase the number of sampling sites.
+Using molecular techniques, Dr. Maina reports there is very little variation among brood stock in some of the hatcheries that supply fingerlings to farmers, as well as little variation among catfish in Lake Naivasha.
+The team has planned presentations at the Aquaculture Round Table where they will discuss this with policy makers.
+Their studies showed that the catfish found in that lake may have all come from one pair, which was communicated to stakeholders, but have since been requested to conduct additional studies and increase the number of sampling sites.

 2-219 Water Assessment